Andersonsalem/term_project_360420_w2019-Section-1-2--Secrieru-Salem/README.md

  - *data*: where you put any data that you generate, or that your code relies on for validation of your results
  - *report*: where you put files related to your final report

- Each folder has its own README.md, where you can include extract documentation for the reader.
+ Each folder has its own README.md, where you can include extra documentation for the reader.